capi1O/fix-mod-date/README.md

 - `v` or `--verbose`: verbose logging.
 - `q` or `--quiet`: no output at all.
 - `r` or `--recursive`: recursive level for processing directories. default = `1`;
-- `f` or `--only-files`: files mode. do not modify directories time.

 # supported file types